-How to Develop a Content Strategy for Behavior Change Marketing
+How to Develop a Content Strategy That Motivates Behavior Change

 In behavior change marketing, creating high-quality content is vital.
 It should be strategic and tailored to the right audience.
 Obesity prevention is a great example to show how rich content can move an audience through the stages of behavior change.